saturnlighting/literature-review/README.md

 literature on the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge. <Method>We used a hybrid systematic and snowballing method.
 TBC studies were reviewed.
-<Results>The literature suggests that road lighting has a strong effect
-on cyclng levels.
-This effect is higher among women than the rest of cyclits… Gaps in the literature are more research in deveolping countries… More research on differencens on age or deprived populations.
+Subjective and objective studies were found. <Results>The literature suggests that road lighting has a strong positive effect on cycling levels during the night.
+The impact is higher among women. <Gaps>More research on the effect of road lighting specifically on cycling is needed, including in developing countries, in countries with different latitudes to most Western countries, and on the different impact that road lighting has on cyclists of different ages and social groups.
 <Conclusion>

 <!-- To what extent darkness or lack of road lighting deter people from cycling? -->